-At Bishop’s make pieces with intent, whether it is for personal expression or to enhance something mundane.
+Make pieces with intent, whether for personal expression or to enhance something mundane.

 Introductory level classes foster a basic understanding of ceramic materials with a hands-on approach.
 Students learn clay construction techniques that utilize handbuilding, molds and the potter’s wheel.

 Intermediate and advanced classes build on this foundation and allow students to perfect techniques and develop a more individual approach to ceramics.

 The foundation courses offer training in the fundamental concepts of drawing, painting and 2D design.
 Guided lessons provide structure in developing artistic practice and the ability to draw.
 Students are asked to think about their relationship to art and to connect to their work both intellectually and personally.